PEZ/get-started-with-clojure/doc/INSTRUCTIONS.md

 If the `hello_repl.clj` tab is not active when the Calva output window has printed that the file is loaded, then activate the tab.

+### Evaluation results

-If things seem to work (it looks like the picture shows) you can close the Problems/Output/Terminal area (resize it to zero), to make more room for the guide content.
-Both the VS Code Output and Terminal panes can contain messages that is needed when you think something has gone wrong and want to ask/report about it.
+If things seem to work (it looks like the picture shows) you can select the **Calva Output** “terminal” in the Terminal pane.
+(It's not a real terminal taking input, it's just where Calva is configured to print output).

+Evaluation results will also be added to the **Calva Inspector**.
+Each entry has context buttons letting you *inspect*, *copy*, etcetera.
+The inspector is extra handy when something evaluates to a datastructure, like a list or a map.

+That's it, please start with the instructions in `hello_repl.clj`.

 Happy Interactive Programming! 🎉